sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20221214: fixed a leak in ``test/ech_test`` that causes our old friend double-free in echcli.sh yet again - check for FIXME in ``ssl/ssl_lib.c`` - will come back to this asap

 - 20221214: renamed a bunch of APIs to be more aligned with project patterns, e.g. ``SSL_ech_add()`` -> ``SSL_ech_set1_echconfig()``
   Note that this breaks integrations with applications e.g. nginx etc.